by Jeff Deiss

 Medicare Advantage Plans are heavily marketed this time of year and are a constant source of confusion.
 It can even be a little intimidating because there are so many different plans and it can be difficult to determine if you are getting a good deal.
 Medicare Advantage Plans are also increasingly popular as you can see below.

-When you turn 65, or otherwise initially enroll in Medicare, you have the option of choosing “original” Medicare, which consists of Parts A, B, and typically Part D and a Medicare Supplement (aka “Medigap”) plan, OR a Medicare Advantage Plan.
+When you turn 65, or otherwise initially enroll in Medicare, you have the option of choosing “traditional” Medicare, which consists of Parts A, B, and typically Part D and a Medicare Supplement (aka “Medigap”) plan, OR you can choose a Medicare Advantage Plan.

 In exchange for typically lower premiums and expanded benefits, the tradeoff vs. original Medicare is that most Medicare Advantage plans require members to use their “in-network” health care providers and the plans often require prior approval to see specialists.